mathspp/mathspp/pages/02.blog/02.problems/p061-flower-garden/item.md

 !!!
 Give it some thought!

-This problem is from the amazing book “To Mock a Mockingbird” by the mathematician Raymond Smullyan.
+This problem is from the amazing [book “To Mock a Mockingbird”][mock-mockingbird] by the mathematician Raymond Smullyan.[^1]

 # Solvers